gitter-badger/Browser/README.md

 Assets refers to any external resources linked to by CSS files, such as images and fonts.
-The default behavior with these is to read them into memory as buffers, and write them to disk directly.
+The default behavior with these is to read them into memory as browsers, and write them to disk directly.
 This allows other plugins to perform operations like image optimization without dealing with the originals.

 If you are going to skip image optimization and other operations altogether, you